 The new Rule 16(b)(3)(B) makes three changes to the list of provisions that may be set forth within a court's scheduling order.
 First, a scheduling order may provide for the preservation of electronically stored information.
-Second, a scheduling order may include agreements reached for asserting claims of privilege, including agreements reached under Federal Rule of Evidence 502, which controls the effects of disclosure of information protected by the attorney-client privilege or work-product protection.
+Second, a scheduling order may include agreements reached for asserting claims of privilege, including agreements reached under Federal Rule of Evidence 502, which controls the effects of disclosure of information protected by the attorney-client privilege or work-product doctrine.
 Finally, the scheduling order may "direct that before moving for an order relating to discovery, the movant must request a conference with the court."
 Fed.
 R. Civ.
-P. 16(b)(3)(B)(v) (effective Dec.
-1, 2015).
+P. 16(b)(3)(B)(v).
 The Advisory Committee Note explains that such a conference may provide a more efficient manner to resolve discovery disputes without the delay and burden accompanying a formal motion.
 Advisory Comm.
 Note, 2015 Amendment.

-II.
 Rules Governing Discovery

-A. Rule 26(b) (Discovery Scope and Limits)
+Rule 26(b) (Discovery Scope and Limits)

 The new Rule 26(b) changes the definition of the scope of discovery.
-For a matter to fall within the scope of discovery as defined in the new rule, it must not only be non-privileged and relevant to a party's claim or defense, but also:
+For a matter to fall within the scope of discovery as defined in the new rule, it must not only be nonprivileged and relevant to a party's claim or defense, but also:

 proportional to the needs of the case, considering the importance of the issues at stake in the action, the amount in controversy, the parties' relative access to relevant information, the parties' resources, the importance of the discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its likely benefit.
 Fed.
 R. Civ.
-P. 26(b)(1) (effective Dec.
-1, 2015).
+P. 26(b)(1).

 The Advisory Committee Note insists, however, that because the former rule required courts to consider these proportionality factors when determining whether to enter an order limiting discovery, the new definition of the scope of discovery "does not change the existing responsibilities of the court and the parties to consider proportionality, and the change does not place on the party seeking discovery the burden of addressing all proportionality considerations."
 Advisory Comm.
-Note, 2015 Amendment.
-The proportionality factors were previously located at 26(b)(b)(2)(c)(iii), rather than at Rule 26(b)(1) as part of the definition of the scope of discovery.
+Note, 2015 Amendment.1

 Given this narrowed scope of discovery, the new rule provides without qualification that information "need not be admissible in evidence to be discoverable."
 Fed.
 R. Civ.
-P. 26(b)(1) (effective Dec.
-1, 2015).
-Under the old rule, by contrast, relevant information could be discoverable even though not admissible only "if the discovery appear[ed] reasonably calculated to lead to the discovery of admissible evidence."
+P. 26(b)(1).
+Under the old rule, by contrast, relevant information could be discoverable even though not admissible, only "if the discovery appear[ed] reasonably calculated to lead to the discovery of admissible evidence."
 Fed.
 R. Civ.
-P. 26(b)(1) (effective until Dec.
-1, 2015).
+P. 26(b)(1) (no longer effective).
 This limitation has been eliminated in the new rule.

 The new rule also eliminates two other statements from the old rule regarding the scope of discovery.
 It omits language from the former rule stating that matters within the scope of discovery "includ[e] the existence, description, nature, custody, condition, and location of any documents or other tangible things and the identity and location of persons who know of any discoverable matter."
 Fed.
 R. Civ.
-P. 26(b)(1) (effective until Dec.
-1, 2015).
+P. 26(b)(1) (no longer effective).
 It also omits language from the old rule authorizing the court, "[f]or good cause," to "order discovery of any matter relevant to the subject-matter involved in the action."
 Id.